-In the past, it had been suggested that, because of their high iodine content, the imaging agents were leading to cross-reactions in shellfish-allergic patients.
-Shellfish also tends to be high in iodine.
+In the past, it had been suggested that, because of their high iodine content, the contrast dyes (or agents) might lead to cross-reactions in shellfish-allergic patients.
+This form of seafood also tends to be high in iodine.

-After analyzing several studies, Borhart found there was no reason to single out those with shellfish allergy as being especially susceptible to reactions to imaging agents.
+Borhart conducted an analysis of several studies.
+She found there was no reason to single out those with shellfish allergy as being susceptible to reacting to iodine in imaging agents.

-It is unclear how this medical myth started, but it has become pervasive.
+It is unclear how this medical myth started, but it certainly has remained pervasive.
 One study found that 92 percent of shellfish-allergic patients believed they would react to iodine.
 Another found that a majority of radiologists still ask patients whether they have that allergy.

-Those with shellfish allergy are not allergic to iodine, “but to a muscle protein in the shellfish called tropomyosin,” says Borhart.
+Those with shellfish allergy are not allergic to iodine, “but to a muscle protein in the shellfish called tropomyosin,” notes Borhart.

 “Overall, radiocontrast material is quite safe.
 Serious, immediate reactions are very rare, and tend to occur unpredictably,” she says.